 Pre-health Living-Learning Community (PHLLC)

 - Move to campus early for PHLLC orientation and training

 - Live in Lucille Clement Hall with a PHLLC roommate for at least your first 2 years

 - Take designated courses as a group

-- Attend regular meetings, participate in community service, and attend professional development events throughout the academic year
+- Attend regular meeting, participate in community service. and attend professional development throughout academic year

 - Maintain a minimum 3.3 GPA